 Furthermore, a team from Google Research used state-of-the-art video and audio recording equipment to capture Jan's première performance, so that future viewing in “virtual reality” will be possible.

 North American premières are also being planned, of course.
 For example, Overduin is scheduled to perform the complete work on the 44-stop Kney tracker organ at First United Church in Waterloo, Ontario, on Sunday, 4 November 2018.
-[However, he is presently recovering from a serious stroke, suffered at the beginning of March, and these plans are currently on hold until further information is available.
-My heart goes out to him.]
+[Thank goodness he has miraculously recovered from a serious stroke, suffered at the beginning of March.]

 When I was in the midst of writing Fantasia Apocalyptica, my friend Jin Kyung Lim performed an early version of Chapter 6 as part of a recital that she gave on the Murray Harris organ at Stanford's Memorial Church (04 November 2015).
 Chapter 6 begins with the “Four Horsemen of the Apocalypse” and ends with a terrifying earthquake. (view Tim Davis's artwork based on this recording)